opentok/opentok-react-native/README.md

 **Important:** This version is a beta build of the Vonage Video React Native SDK with support for the [React Native new architecture](https://reactnative.dev/architecture/landing-page).
 Be sure to read the next section ("Beta version notes") for important details on using this beta version.

-This version support Client SDK updates for 2.31.0

-## Beta version notes

-This Beta version is only supported in the React Native new architecture.
-It is not supported in apps that use the old architecture.

-This beta pre-release version is not intended for use in final production apps.

-### Registering the Vonage Video packages in your application
+The only difference from previous versions is that you need to use a version of React Native that supports the new architecture (0.76+) and you need to register the OpenTok React Native packages in your application:

-For Android, register the `OpentokReactNativePackage`, `OTPublisherViewNativePackage`, and `OTSubscriberViewNativePackage` packages in the MainActivity file for your app.
+* For Android, register the `OpentokReactNativePackage`, `OTRNPublisherPackage`, and `OTRNSubscriberPackage` packages in the MainActivity file for your app.
 See step 6 of the "Android Installation" section below.

 * For iOS, register the `OTRNPublisherPackage` and `OTRNSubscriberPackage` packages in the AppDelegate file for your app.
 See step 4 of the "iOS Installation" section below.